AlexCSDev/XIVWindowResizer/README.md

 `/wresize update` - Update window size used by `/wresize reset` command.
 Use if you have changed game's screen resolution without restarting the game.

-There are 2 recommended usage patterns:
+There are 3 recommended usage patterns:
 1) Move your chat window to top left of your screen so you can use it no matter which resolution you choose.
 2) Create macro for `/wresize set <width> <height>` and `/wresize reset` and bind them to some key combinations or use some plugin to do similar thing.
+3) Switch to windowed mode, run `/wresize set <width> <height>` and maximize window to keep it completely on your screen while keeping increased internal resolution.
+Image on the screen can become distorted, but it will look fine on screenshots.